Vacheron Constantin VS Patek Philippe

 Witness a rare horological phenomenon where two-thirds of the "holy trinity" of watchmaking, Vacheron Constantin and Patek Philippe go head-to-head in one rear-kicking luxury watch brand comparison.
 Read more to find out which is best.

-The question can be loaded with all sorts of different contexts so there are many answers.
+The question can be loaded with all sorts of different contexts so there are essentially many answers.

 As an easy way to answer them all in one epic comparison article, we put both brands side by side and compared them in many ways.
 As watchmakers, as a company, as a brand, we compared resale value and more.
 So jump in and get a good glimpse into just how Vacheron and Patek compare against one another.

-NOTEWORTHY ACHIEVEMENTS: For over 178 years Patek Philippe has been one of the most respected and revered watchmakers in the industry.
+NOTEWORTHY ACHIEVEMENTS: In a long history of over 178 years, Patek Philippe has been one of the most respected and revered traditional watchmakers in the industry.
 And why wouldn't they be?
 With only part of the reason being great marketing, it would be a big disservice if we failed to mention brag-worthy achievements such as inventing the wristwatch, for example, creating the Patek Philippe Calibre 89 which is one of the world's most complicated wristwatches with 33 complications.
 Patek Philippe has also brought numerous innovations challenging the watchmaking industry with its ingenuity.

 BRAND PRESTIGE: There's no arguing that a Patek Philippe watch is bringing a lot of status to the table and is respected everywhere.
 In fact, the Patek Philippe brand is the 3rd most recognized Swiss watch brand in the world with only more affordable mainstream brands such as Rolex and Omega ahead of them.
 So, where would you place Patek Philippe in the grander scheme of things?

-There are many that would boldly declare that Patek Philippe is the "Rolls Royce" of Swiss watches or even call it a "Rich Man's Rolex".
+There are many that would make a case to boldly declare that Patek Philippe is the "Rolls Royce" of Swiss watches or even call it a "Rich Man's Rolex".
 Patek Philippe's brand value was estimated in 2016 to be at 1,885,000,000 CHF according to Interbrand an agency that measures brand value and recognition of Switzerland's top 50 brands.